shopware/shopware/adr/2023-05-10-experimental-features.md

 ## Decision

-To ship features earlier, we add the concept of "experimental" features, thus giving early access to meaningful increments of features that are still in active development.
+In order to ship features earlier, we are adding the concept of "experimental" features, thus giving early access to meaningful increments of features that are still in active development.
-That means in particular that there is no backwards compatibility promise for experimental features, thus we can change the implementation as is needed, without having to worry about breaking changes.
+Specifically, this means that there is no backwards compatibility promise for experimental features, thus we can change the implementation as is needed, without having to worry about breaking changes.
-We mark the code for those features with a new `experimental` annotation, to make it clear on code level that the API is **not yet** stable.
+We will mark the code for those features with a new `experimental` annotation, to make it clear at code-level that the API it implements is **not yet** stable.
-For code where already expect that it should never become part of the public API we will use the `@internal` annotation directly, to make sure that even if the feature is stable we will continue to tread those parts of the code as internal and not keep backwards compatible.
+For code where we anticipate that it will never become part of the public Shopware API we will use the `@internal` annotation immediately, to ensure that even if the feature is stable we will continue to treat those parts of the code as internal and not maintain backwards compatibility there.
 Everything that is marked with `@experimental` is designed to be part of the public API, when the feature is stable.

-At the same time, it offers a way for the ecosystem to give early feedback on the feature, as well as to test it in their own projects.
-Especially, extension developers can check how they might want to integrate and extend the feature being built, and thus suggest the needed extension points during the development process.
+At the same time, experimental features offers a way for the ecosystem to give early feedback on the feature, as well as to test it in their own projects.
+More specifically, extension developers can check how they might want to integrate and extend the feature being built, and thus allow them to suggest required extension points during the features' development process.
-To make this possible that means that there also will be documentation (API docs, dev docs and user docs) for experimental features
+To better facilitate this process there also will be documentation (API docs, dev docs and user docs) for experimental features.

-All experimental features are developed with a specific target version, beginning with that version, the feature is considered stable, and the APIs will be kept backwards compatible.
+All experimental features are developed with a specific target version: beginning with that version, the feature is considered stable, and the APIs will be kept backwards compatible.
-This means that `experimental` annotation/attribute have to be removed, before the version can be released.
-Because it is hard to estimate exactly with which release a feature may be stable (as it also depends on the feedback we get) it makes sense to mark them as being stable with the next major version.
+This means that `experimental` annotation/attribute have to be removed, before the version (declared in the experimental feature) can be released.
+Because it is hard to estimate during which release cycle a feature may be stable (as it also depends on the feedback we get), it makes sense to mark them as being stable with the next major version.
-That does not mean that the feature won't be finished and stable earlier (we can remove the experimental status with any minor version), it only means that at the latest with that version it is considered stable, this prevents a situation where a lot of features stay in the experimental state for a long time.
+This practise does not mean that the feature won't be finished and stable earlier (we can remove the experimental status with any minor version), it only means that (at the latest) with the stated version release it is considered stable.
+This prevents a situation where a lot of features stay in the experimental state for a long time.

 ### Our experimental promise

 Experimental features don't compromise in terms of quality or any other guidelines we have, that means experimental features are production ready.
-While the UI and processes and functionalities of a single feature may change considerably during the experimental phase, we won't discard any data that was generated when the feature was actively used in a previous stage, meaning that even if there are changes to the underlying data, we will migrate the existing data.
+While the UI and processes and functionalities of a single feature may change considerably during the experimental phase, we won't discard any data that was generated when the feature was in active use in a previous stage, meaning that even if there are changes to the underlying data, we will migrate the existing data.
 This ensures that customers using an early version of the feature can continue working with that feature.

-As said earlier experimental features do not hone our backwards compatibility promise, allowing us to react more flexibly to the feedback we gather based on the earlier iterations of the feature.
+As said earlier experimental features do not honor our backwards compatibility promise, allowing us to react more flexibly to the feedback we gather based on the earlier iterations of the feature.

 ### Killing a feature

-It may happen that during development of a feature we get the feedback that our feature idea does not provide the value we expected, if that is the case we may kill a feature again.
+It may happen that during development of a feature we get feedback that our feature idea does not provide the value we expected: if this is the case we may kill a feature under development.
-If that is the case, we will mark the feature as deprecated for the next major version, so even if the feature was marked as experimental and does not fall under the backwards compatible promise we will not remove a experimental feature with a minor version.
-We will only kill the feature for the next major version, and announce the deprecation as soon as possible.
+In these circumstances, we will mark the feature as deprecated for the next major version - even if the feature was marked as experimental and does not fall under our backwards compatibility promise we will not remove a experimental feature with a minor version.
+We will only kill the feature at the next major version, and will announce the deprecation as soon as possible.

-This is also important as features can't stay in the experimental state forever, that means either they are further developed to a stable state, or they are killed to the next major version.
+As features can't stay in the experimental state forever, this practise also means that either features are further developed to a stable state, or they are killed at the next major version.

 ### How does this compare to the "old" feature flag approach?

-With the old feature flag approach work-in-progress code was hidden with a feature flagging mechanism.
+With the old feature flag approach, "work-in-progress" code was hidden with a feature flagging mechanism.
 That meant that code that was not production ready was in the released product, but it was turned off via flag.
 Experimental features are neither work in progress, nor finished and finalized features.
-Whatever is included in an experimental feature is production ready and ready to use for customers, but it may mean that not all functionalities we envision for a feature are ready yet, but those that are can be used standalone.
+Whatever is included in an experimental feature is production ready and ready to use for customers, but it may mean that not all functionalities we envision for a feature are ready yet, but those that are can be used as standalone.

 # Do you have to opt-in to experimental features or are they always there?